-The Company uses essentially the same criteria in analyzing a direct loan as it does in analyzing the purchase of a Contract.
-Lending decisions regarding direct loans are made based upon a review of the customer's loan application, credit history, job stability, income, in-person interviews with a Company loan officer and the value of the collateral offered by the borrower to secure the loan.
-To date, since the majority of the Company's direct loans have been made to individuals whose automobiles have been financed by the Company, the customer's payment history under his or her existing or past Contract is a significant factor in the lending decision.
+The Company uses essentially the same criteria in analyzing a Direct Loan as it does in analyzing the purchase of a Contract.
+Lending decisions regarding Direct Loans are made based upon a review of the customer's loan application, credit history, job stability, income, and the value of the collateral offered by the borrower to secure the loan.
+To date, since the majority of the Company's Direct Loans have been made to individuals whose automobiles have been financed by the Company, the customer's payment history under his or her existing or past Contract is a significant factor in the lending decision.

-After reviewing the information included in the Contract or direct loan application and taking the other factors into account, a Company employee categorizes the customer using internally developed credit classifications of "1," indicating higher creditworthiness, through "6," indicating lower creditworthiness.
+After reviewing the information included in the Contract or Direct Loan application and taking the other factors into account, a Company employee categorizes the customer using internally developed credit classifications of "1," indicating higher creditworthiness, through "6," indicating lower creditworthiness.
 Contracts are financed for individuals who fall within all six acceptable rating categories utilized, "1" through "6".
 Usually a customer who falls within the two highest categories (i.e., "1" or "2") is purchasing a two to four-year old, low mileage used automobile from the inventory of a new car or franchise dealer, while a customer in any of the three lowest categories (i.e., "4," "5," or "6") is purchasing an older, high mileage automobile from an independent used automobile dealer.